Parcels-code/virtualship/docs/paper/paper.md

 ![Example VirtualShip expedition simulated in July/August 2023.
 Expedition waypoints displayed via the NIOZ MFP tool (a), Underway ADCP measurements (b), Surface drifter releases (c; 90-day lifetime per drifter), and CTD vertical profiles for temperature (d) and oxygen (e).
 Black triangles in b), d) and e) mark waypoint locations across the expedition route, corresponding to the purple markers in a).\label{fig:fig1}](figure1.png)

-The software is designed to be highly accessible to the user.
+The software is designed to be highly intuitive to the user.
 It is wrapped into three high-level command line interface commands (using [Click](https://click.palletsprojects.com/en/stable/)):

 1. `virtualship init`: Initialises the expedition directory structure and an `expedition.yaml` configuration file, which controls the expedition route, instrument choices and deployment timings.
 A common workflow is for users to import pre-determined waypoint coordinates using the `--from-mfp` flag in combination with a coordinates `.csv` or `.xlsx` file (e.g. exported from the NIOZ MFP tool).
 2. `virtualship plan`: Launches a user-friendly Terminal-based expedition planning User Interface (UI), built using [`Textual`](https://textual.textualize.io/).
 This allows users to intuitively set their waypoint timings and instrument selections, and also modify their waypoint locations.